sareddymanojk/cloud-devsecops-search/README.md

 - **ansible/solr-zk-rolling-update** – Rolling restart with ZK quorum check, one node at a time.
 Edit `inventory/hosts.yml` then: `ansible-playbook -i inventory/hosts.yml playbook.yml`.
 - **scripts/** – `dev-bootstrap-solr.sh` spins up ZK + Solr in Docker locally. `validate-index-shards.sh` – pass INDEX_NAME and either OPENSEARCH_ENDPOINT or SOLR_URL to check index/collection and doc count.

-Terraform 1.3+, Ansible, Docker.
-For validate script you need curl and jq.